zcaceres/20-dollar-react-dev/README.md

   - Composition vs Inheritance
   - Thinking In React

-You will not understand everything in these topics.
+You will not understand everything.
 That's OK!
-The point is just to expose your mind to some of the common concepts and words in React.
+The point is to expose your mind to some of the common concepts and phrases in React.
 Just move on after you've read these short articles.

 ## Step 5: React
 Do [React Fundamentals](https://tylermcginnis.com/courses/react-fundamentals/)

-It costs $20, but worth it.
+It costs $20, but is worth it.

 > Throughout this course, think about how React *organizes interfaces* as components that act like reusable LEGO blocks